Yoguti/xsetwacom-interface/README.md

 #### Something is broken/could be improved.
 How do I fix it?

 Feel free to send me a request, and I will do my best to address any issues.

+#### A command stopped working, what should I do?

+If a command in the "Specific" tab used to work but no longer does, it might be due to an update in the xsetwacom drivers.
+These updates can change command names, and since the program relies on internal checks for commands, it may not reflect the most up-to-date xsetwacom implementation.
+Please issue a request informing me of any errors related to this issue.

 #### Why is there no way simple way to configure tablet/stylus buttons?